aptech/docs/docs/CR-printfmt.rst

 Format
 ----------------
-.. function:: y = printfmt(x, mask)
+.. function:: retcode = printfmt(x, mask)

     :param x: matrix which is to be printed
     :type x: NxK matrix

     :param mask: 1 if *x* is numeric or 0 if *x* is character.

         - or -

         1xK vector of 1's and 0's.

         The corresponding column of *x* will be printed as numeric where :math:`mask = 1` and as character where :math:`mask = 0`.
     :type mask: scalar

-    :return y: 1 if the function is successful and 0 if it fails.
+    :return retcode: 1 if the function is successful and 0 if it fails.

-    :rtype y: scalar
+    :rtype retcode: scalar

 Remarks
 -------